 I can't / don't want to use PayPal - are there any other payment options?

 You don't need a PayPal account to make a payment!
-You can just use your credit card (including prepaid cards).
-When you get to the PayPal login page, there is a link below the login button that will let you use your debit or credit card.
+You can just use your credit card (including prepaid cards) by selecting the appropriate tab on the checkout page.

 Which apps do you use?

 I love using the Procreate app for about 95% of all lettering I do.
-I also use Adobe Sketch on the iPad, and on my laptop I'm using Adobe Photoshop and Illustrator.
+I also use Affinity Designer, Vectornator and Adobe Sketch on the iPad, and on my laptop I'm using Adobe Photoshop and Illustrator.

 Which iPad do you recommend?